 - Weight: 1.3lb

 - Metal Finish: Gold/Teal

-A beast of a mic, some people are saying that this performs just as well as a Nuemann U87, which is a bold statement considering that microphone is almost $4,000.
+A beast of a mic, some people are saying that this performs just as well as a Neumann U87, which is a bold statement considering that microphone costs an arm and a leg.
 People are shocked when they receive a mic that excels so well at such an affordable price point.
 This is one of those cases.
-It does far better than it’s price would indicate, and does extremely well with instrument recordings in particular.
+It does far better than its price would indicate and does extremely well with instrument recordings in particular.